pgdogdev/docs/docs/configuration/pgdog.toml/databases.md

 ### `role`

 Type of role this host performs in your database cluster.
-This can be either `primary` for primary databases that serve writes (and reads), and `replica` for PostgreSQL replicas that can only serve reads.
+This can be `primary` for primary databases that serve writes (and reads), `replica` for PostgreSQL replicas that can only serve reads, or `auto` to let PgDog decide (see [failover](../../features/load-balancer/replication-failover.md#failover) for more details).

 Default: **`primary`**